wulongict/SpectralArchive/README.md

 ![example workflow](https://github.com/wulongict/SpectralArchive/actions/workflows/cmake.yml/badge.svg)

 ## Binary installation
-This following command has been teted on Ubuntu 22.04.
+This following command has been tested on Ubuntu 22.04 and 20.04.
 The .deb file of latest version of spectroscape can be found in the following [link](https://github.com/wulongict/SpectralArchive/releases/latest).
 Spectroscape comes with CPU and GPU versions.
 If CUDA environment is not available, please use CPU version.

-Spectroscape (CPU version) can be installed on Ubuntu 22.04 using following command lines.
+Spectroscape (CPU version) can be installed using following command lines.
 ```bash
 wget https://github.com/wulongict/SpectralArchive/releases/download/v1.0.8/Spectroscape_CPU-1.0.8-Linux.deb
 sudo apt update